djav1985/v-comic-layout-designer/README.md

 composer install
 npm run electron:dev
 ```
-This starts the PHP development server on a random open port and automatically loads it inside an Electron browser window.
+This starts the PHP development server on a random open port, pointing it at the custom `server-router.php` so bundled assets are still served by PHP's static file handler, and automatically loads it inside an Electron browser window.

 #### Build a Windows installer locally
 ```bash